liter8-sh/xterm-mock/README.md

 - **Description:**
   Manages the terminal shell session.
 It wraps the xterm.js terminal and handles command processing and output.
 - **Constructor Parameters:**
-  - `params` (ShellParams): Configuration details including terminal instance, welcome messages, file system structure, and callbacks.
+  - `params` (ShellParams): Configuration details including the terminal instance, welcome messages, file system structure, and callbacks.
 - **Returns:**
   A ShellEnv instance that manages session state and terminal interactions.